-The project is being developed in cooperation of three partners: research-platform BauKunstErfinden of Universität Kassel, FELD studio and BZT Maschinenbau GmbH.
-The originators behind the idea of Joyn Machine, Andreas Picker and Simon Deeg, are in charge of the project and are employed by the university while it is running.
+Research-platform BauKunstErfinden of Universität Kassel, FELD studio for digital crafts Berlin and BZT Maschinenbau GmbH.
+The originators behind the idea of Joyn Machine, Andreas Picker and Simon Deeg, are in charge of the project and have been employed by the university for a period of time.

 Joyn Machine connects woodworking to the developing field of rapid manufacturing.
 This type of computer-aided fabrication (rapid prototyping, 3D printing) has brought about technological and qualitative shifts in the relationship between construction and production, giving rise to new applications (such as mass customization) as well as new user groups (DIY, maker movement).
 In view of these developments in other areas, our project aims to facilitate a method of construction that is new in the field of woodworking.
 Users can build their own creations on the machine with the help of a design tool, or they can use pre-programmed instructions from the website.
 As in other forms of rapid manufacturing, the interplay of hardware and design process, in combination with online resources, generates a multitude of unique new ideas and products that can be shared and traded on the web.
 Joyn Machine meets the DIY market’s growing demand for inexpensive, user-friendly machines for computer-aided construction and building, putting industrial production methods within reach of the ambitious individual craftsperson.
 But it also seeks to expand the options available to professional users by enabling them to relocate production on any scale, from mass to small-batch to one-off.
 In terms of complexity, flexibility, and precision, Joyn Machine’s process logic and compact design also allow it to be used outside the shop – for example, at construction sites.